Handssoap/Fitness-App/doc/sprint0/PB.md

 ## User Story 16:

-**As a person who juggles multiple jobs**, I want to see an overview of my previous or any future activities.
+**As a person who juggles multiple jobs**, I want to see an overview of my previous activities and schedule new ones easily.

 - **Critera of Satisfaction**:
   - Show activities together in a weekly or monthly view